Some special solutions to the Hyperbolic NLS equation: Introduction

 For mathematical/numerical studies it is often convenient to restrict the attention to a particular class of solutions.
 For example, the very first mathematical description of plane permanent waves is known at least since G.~\textsc{Stokes} (1847) \cite{Stokes1847}.
 Permanent waves can be periodic or localized in space.
-In this study we focus on bi-periodic time-harmonic solutions of the form $A = F(x - c_g t, y)\ue^{\ui\omega t}$, where $A$ is the complex envelope and $F$ a complex function of its argument.
-These are stationary solutions in the frame of reference moving with the group speed $c_g$.
+In this study we focus on bi-periodic (in spatial dimensions) time-harmonic solutions of the form $A\,(x,\,y,\,t)\ \equiv\ F\,(x\ -\ c_{\,g}\, t,\, y)\;\ue^{\ui\,\omega\,t}\,$, where $A:\ \R^{\,2}\times \R^{\,+}\ \mapsto\ \C$ is the complex envelope and $F:\ \R^2\ \mapsto\ \C$ a periodic complex function with respect to its two arguments.
+These are stationary solutions in the frame of reference moving with the group speed $c_{\,g}\ \in\ \R\,$.
 In the physical domain, the associated wave surface displacements is that of standing waves, which have been the subject of many studies.
 In particular, radial standing solutions of the \acs{hNLS} equation were investigated in \cite{Kevrekidis2011}.
-The existence of standing waves in deep waters were proved in \cite{Iooss2005}.
-In the shallow-water regime standing wave patterns have been found in the context of the Boussinesq equations by M.~\textsc{Chen} \& G.~\textsc{Iooss} \cite{Chen2005, Chen2006, Chen2008}.
-2-D bi-periodic travelling wave solutions to the Euler equations were studied by W.~\textsc{Craig} \& D.~\textsc{Nicholls} (2002) \cite{Craig2002}.
-Recently, 2-D wave patterns of the free surface were investigated experimentally by D.~\textsc{Henderson} \emph{et al.} (2010) \cite{Henderson2010} along with a theoretical stability analysis.
+The existence of standing waves in deep waters was proved in \cite{Iooss2005}. \textsc{Sulem} \& \textsc{Sulem} (1999) report the results of numerical simulations of the \acs{hNLS} equation in (bi-)periodic domains \cite{Sulem1999}.
+In contrast to the (elliptic) $1-$D and $2-$D focusing cases, no tendency to collapse was observed numerically.
+On the other hand, an approximate \textsc{Fermi}--\textsc{Pasta}--\textsc{Ulam}(--\textsc{Tsingou}) (FPU) recurrence \cite{Fermi1955} was reported. \textsc{Osborne} \etal (2000) investigated the existence of coherent structures in the \acs{hNLS} equations \cite{Osborne2000}, since their very existence has been left in doubt.
+They performed numerical experiments and concluded that unstable modes exist in the \acs{hNLS} equation dynamics in $2-$D.